ooaklee/reply/README.md

 You can use `reply` for both successful and error based responses.

 > `NOTE` - When sending an error response, it is essential to make sure you populate the `replier`'s error manifest with the correct errors.
-Otherwise, a `500 - Internal Server Error` response will be sent back to the client by default if it cannot match the passed error with on in the manifest.
+Otherwise, a `500 - Internal Server Error` response will be sent back to the client by default if it cannot match the passed error in the manifest.

 #### Making use of error manifest